Asian Dust: Ancient reports

 Some of the earliest written records of dust storm activity are recorded in ancient Chinese literature.
 It is believed that the earliest Chinese dust storm record was found in the Zhu Shu Ji Nian (Chinese: 竹书纪年; English: the Bamboo Annals).
-The record said: in the fifth year of Di Xin (1150 BC, Di Xin was the Era Name of the King Di Xin of Shang Dynasty), it rained dust at Bo (Bo is a place in Henan Province in China; in Classical Chinese: 帝辛五年，雨土于亳).
+The record said: in the fifth year of Di Xin (1150 BC, Di Xin was the Era Name of the King Di Xin of Shang dynasty), it rained dust at Bo (Bo is a place in Henan Province in China; in Classical Chinese: 帝辛五年，雨土于亳).

-The first known record of an Asian Dust event in Korea was in 174 AD during the Silla Dynasty.
+The first known record of an Asian Dust event in Korea was in 174 AD during the Silla dynasty.
 The dust was known as "Uto (우토, 雨土)", meaning 'Raining Dirt/Earth', and was believed at the time to be the result of an angry god sending down dust instead of rain or snow.
 Specific records referring to Asian Dust events in Korea also exist from the Baekje, Goguryeo, and Joseon periods.

 Composition

 An analysis of Asian Dust clouds conducted in China in 2001 found that they contain high concentrations of silicon (24–32%), aluminium (5.9–7.4%), calcium (6.2–12%), and iron.
 Numerous toxic substances were also found, including mercury and cadmium from coal burning.

 People further from the source of the dust are more often exposed to nearly invisible, fine dust particles that they can unknowingly inhale deep into their lungs, as coarse dust is too big to be deeply inhaled.
-After inhalation, these particles can cause long term scarring of lung tissue and induce cancer and lung disease.
+After inhalation, these particles can cause long-term pulmonary fibrosis (lung tissue scarring), and induce cancer and other types of lung diseases.

 Sulfur (an acid rain component), soot, ash, carbon monoxide, and other toxic pollutants including heavy metals (such as mercury, cadmium, chromium, arsenic, lead, zinc, copper) and other carcinogens, often accompany the dust storms, along with viruses, bacteria, fungi, pesticides, antibiotics, asbestos, herbicides, plastic ingredients, combustion products and hormone-mimicking phthalates.
 Though scientists had known that intercontinental dust plumes can ferry bacteria and viruses, "most people had assumed that the [sun's] ultraviolet light would sterilize these clouds," says microbiologist Dale W. Griffin, "We now find that isn't true."

-Research done in 2014 found that yellow dust consists of fine dust and ultrafine dust particles.
-Fine dust consists of fine particular matter (PM).
-Particles smaller than 10 µm in diameter are classified as fine PM (PM10), while particles smaller than 2.5 µm in diameter are classified as ultrafine PM (PM2.5).
+Research done in 2014 found that Asian dust consists of fine dust and ultrafine dust particles.
+Fine dust consists of fine particulate matter (PM).
+Particles smaller than 10 μm in diameter are classified as fine PM (PM10), while particles smaller than 2.5 μm in diameter are classified as ultrafine PM (PM2.5).
 Both fine and ultrafine dust particles impose dangers to health.
 Fine dust particles are small enough to penetrate deep into the lung alveoli.
 Ultrafine dust particles are so small that they also penetrate into the blood or lymphatic system through the lungs.
 Once in the bloodstream, ultrafine particles can even reach the brain or fetal organs.